HLCaptain/ssl-in-the-wild/README.md

 model = hydra.utils.instantiate(config.model)
 ```

 This allows you to easily iterate over new models!
-Every time you create a new one, just specify its module path and parameters in appropriate config file. <br>
+Every time you create a new one, just specify its module path and parameters in appropriate config file.

 Switch between models and datamodules with command line arguments: